philip-brohan/ML_GCM/_sources/lib/plots.rst.txt

 wind_field:
    Take a field of white noise, and advect it along with a wind field.
 This turns the speckles into stripes in the direction of the wind.
 They can be made to move from frame to frame by advecting most them a little more each timestep (and resetting a few of them to zero advection)

+make_wind_seed:
+   Make the field of white noise needed by the 'wind_field' function.

 draw_lat_lon:
    Draw lines of latitude and longitude (copes with rotated poles).